playoung2818/Quickbook-Inventory-Log/README.md

 ## Overview

-The QuickBook Inventory Log is a web application designed to streamline and enhance your inventory management process.
-This project reads through an Excel file of inventory status downloaded from QuickBook, automatically creating sub-pages for each product group, allowing for better organization and quick access to specific inventory details.
+The QuickBook Inventory Log is a web application that reads through an Excel file of inventory status downloaded from QuickBook, automatically creating sub-pages for each product group, allowing for better organization and quick access to specific inventory details.

 ## Key Features